+So, a few obvious solutions to increased puffiness including refining your diet, making sure you’re moving, and doing what you can to mitigate or avoid springtime allergies.
+Or, you could simply resort to a technique which is perfectly possible while snacking on salty foods from a sedentary position on your couch, because 2020.
 “Cooling skin with any kind of a pure temperature change can help bring down puffiness,” says Rachel Nazarian, MD, a New York City dermatologist at Schweiger Dermatology Group.
-“This happens for the same reason your fingertips go numb when you go outside and it’s cold.”
-That’s because blood vessels constrict when the temps are cooler, which is why for years pros have suggested placing spoons in the fridge as an under eye remedy.
+She explains that blood vessels constrict when the temps are cooler, which is why for years pros have suggested placing spoons in the fridge as an under eye remedy.

-Metal and vibration?!
-Now that’s double duty.
-The benefits of the vibration are two-fold—first, it helps to push all of your serums and eye creams into the skin.
-At the same time, the cold metal tip helps to reduce puffiness.
+The benefits of this device are two-fold.
+The cold metal tip helps to reduce puffiness, which the vibration feature helps to push all of your serums and eye creams into the skin.

 Loading More Posts...